csc530/cacsscade/readme.md

 It [may] also help incentivize/promote cleaner semantic HTML.

+## licenses

+All fonts within the repo are 100% free to use and are from <dafont.com>.
+This project is licensed under [GNU AGPLv3](https://www.gnu.org/licenses/agpl-3.0.en.html).

 ## Superiors

 - [Tacit](https://github.com/yegor256/tacit): tactful, and it just works (I stole your html page to test against thx🙇🏿‍♂️🙏🏿)